RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/_index.md

 ---
-Title: Concepts
+Title: Architecture
-description: The Concepts section helps you learn about the parts of the Redis Enterprise Operator,
-  how Redis Enterprise operators on a Kubernetes cluster, and helps you obtain a deeper understanding of how Redis Enterprise on Kubernetes works.
+description: Learn about the parts of the Redis Enterprise operator and gain a deeper understanding of how Redis Enterprise on Kubernetes works.
 weight: 20
 alwaysopen: false
 categories: ["Platforms"]
 aliases:
 ---

-The Concepts section helps you learn about the parts of the Redis Enterprise Operator,
-how Redis Enterprise operators on a Kubernetes cluster, and helps you obtain a deeper understanding of how Redis Enterprise on Kubernetes works.
+This sections helps you learn about the parts of the Redis Enterprise operator and gain a deeper understanding of how Redis Enterprise on Kubernetes works.

 {{< allchildren style="h2" description="true" />}}